release-it/release-it/README.md

 The variables can be found in the [default configuration](https://github.com/webpro/release-it/blob/master/conf/release-it.json).
 Additionally, `version`, `latestVersion` and `changelog` are exposed in custom commands.
 Also the `repo` object (with properties `remote`, `protocol`, `host`, `owner`, `repository` and `project`) is available.

+For [distribution repositories](#distribution-repository), two additional hooks are available:

+- `dist.beforeStageCommand`
+- `dist.afterReleaseCommand`

 ## SSH keys & Git remotes

 The tool assumes SSH keys and Git remotes to be configured correctly.
-If `git push` works, release-it should work.
-Otherwise, the following GitHub help pages might be useful: [SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) and [Managing Remotes](https://help.github.com/categories/managing-remotes/).
+If a manual `git push` from the command line works, release-it should be able to do the same.

+The following GitHub help pages might be useful: [SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) and [Managing Remotes](https://help.github.com/categories/managing-remotes/).

-## GitHub Release
+## GitHub Releases

-See this project's [releases page](https://github.com/webpro/release-it/releases) for an example.
-To create [GitHub releases](https://help.github.com/articles/creating-releases/):

-- The `github.release` option must be `true`.
+The "Releases" tab on GitHub projects links to a page to store the changelog.
+To add [GitHub releases](https://help.github.com/articles/creating-releases/) in your release-it flow:

+- Configure `github.release: true`.
 - Obtain a [GitHub access token](https://github.com/settings/tokens) (release-it only needs "repo" access; no "admin" or other scopes).
 - Make sure the token is available as an environment variable.
 Example: